-Visitors may attend by invitation but may be asked to leave
+Governing body meetings are not open to the public.
+Visitors may attend by invitation but may be asked to leave if a confidential item is discussed.

 Governors observe confidentiality regarding proceedings of the governing body in meetings and from their visits to school as governors.
-How an individual governor votes should always confidential items will be those where the privacy of an individual needs to be respected.
+How an individual governor votes should always be regarded as confidential.
+The minutes of any part of the meeting that are confidential should be kept separate.
+In the main confidential items will be those where the privacy of an individual needs to be respected.